Novel Coronavirus (COVID-19): Information on UAE Response

 As of August 12, 2020, foreign nationals holding valid residence visas for all Emirates outside of Dubai no longer need to apply for permission to return to the UAE.
 Pre-approvals for residents’ return will be automatically granted.
 Residents are advised to update their personal data at uaeentry.ica.gov.ae to facilitate travel procedures.
 Dubai residents must receive pre-travel approval from the General Directorate of Residence and Foreigner Affairs.

 All precautionary and preventive measures apply to UAE residents upon their arrival to the country, in accordance with protocols in effect, including taking a PCR test on arrival, adhering to the approved quarantine period and downloading the Al-Hosn application for health and safety purposes.

 For UAE nationals currently residing in or visiting the United States, the UAE Embassy and Consulates are available to assist.

 Please note that all Embassy documents required for consular services must be mailed in a prepaid, return envelope to the Embassy until further notice.

 You may also refer to the US Centers for Disease Control and Prevention for additional information.

 For all inquiries, please contact the Embassy at: (202) 243-2400.

 Additional contact information for the Embassy can be found here.

 UAE Embassy Repatriation Efforts

-As part of the response to COVID-19, the UAE Embassy in Washington, DC is working to assist UAE nationals and residents in the US, and help them return to the UAE.
+As part of the response to COVID-19, the UAE Embassy in Washington, DC worked to help UAE nationals and residents in the US return to the UAE.
 More here.